 Property mortgages are also a very usual security when the value of the property justifies the payment of the stamp duty and other related costs.
 More recently, floating mortgages (Article 153 bis) have become popular because they can secure several financial obligations and, consequently, prove cost efficient, but they are available only to regulated credit institutions, hence are not a valid protection mechanism for non-regulated funds acting as direct lenders.
 Other securities also subject to registration (such as mortgages over machinery or trademarks and pledges without transfer of possession over stock or raw materials) are less common because of the stamp duty and costs involved.

 Pledges over shares and bank accounts could be granted according to Royal Decree-Law 5/2005, which implemented the EU Directive on financial collaterals in Spain.
-As a result, such security could be enforced through straightforward proceedings and would be ring-fenced against any stay under the TRLC or the Draft Bill.
+As a result, such security could be enforced through straightforward proceedings and are ring-fenced against any stay under the New Spanish Insolvency Act.

 Lastly, some Spanish autonomous regions, particularly Catalonia, have approved local regulation on security interests that applies primarily to pledges and differs from Spanish common law in key aspects.Enforcing security